Home > Living and Working Well > Healthy Lifestyles > Physical activity

 Source: Department of Health & Social Care et al, UK Chief Medical Officers' Physical Activity Guidelines, 2019

-The Active Lives Adult Survey5, conducted by Sport England, is a sample-based survey conducted across England to measure the number of people taking part in sport and physical activity twice a year.
-In 2019/20 the survey identified that across England 68% of males and 65% of females aged 19+ were doing at least 150 hours of moderate intensity equivalent minutes per week.
-22% of males and 24% of females were physically inactive, doing less than 30 moderate intensity minutes of physical activity per week1.
-While increasing the activity levels of all adults who are not meeting the recommendations is important, targeting those adults who are significantly inactive (that is, engaging in less than 30 minutes of activity per week) will produce the greatest reduction in chronic disease.2
+The Active Lives Adult Survey3, conducted by Sport England, is a sample-based survey conducted across England to measure the number of people taking part in sport and physical activity twice a year.
+In 2022/23 the survey identified that across England 66% of males and 61% of females aged 19+ were doing at least 150 hours of moderate intensity equivalent minutes per week.
+24% of males and 27% of females were physically inactive, doing less than 30 moderate intensity minutes of physical activity per week1.
+While increasing the activity levels of all adults who are not meeting the recommendations is important, targeting those adults who are significantly inactive (that is, engaging in less than 30 minutes of activity per week) will produce the greatest reduction in chronic disease.

-In 2019/20, among children aged 5-16 years in England, 49% of boys and 57% of girls did not meet the CMOs' recommendations of being physically active for an average of at least 60 minutes per day across the week.1,2
+In 2022/23, among children aged 5-16 years in England, 49% of boys and 56% of girls did not meet the CMOs' recommendations of being physically active for an average of at least 60 minutes per day across the week.

-Public Health England (PHE) has co-produced the 'Everybody active, every day' framework3, a national, evidence-based approach to support all sectors to embed physical activity into the fabric of daily life and make it an easy, cost-effective and 'normal' choice in every community in England.
+The Office for Health Improvement and Disparities (OHID) guidance Physical activity: applying all our Health4 helps health professionals promote the benefits of physical activity to their patients, families and communities.
 The key outcomes within the public health outcomes framework (PHOF) are central to the success of this approach, ie, the percentage of adults physically inactive and physically active.

 Current physical activity guidelines

 New physical activity guidelines were introduced in 2019 setting out the volume, duration, frequency and type of activity required across the life course to achieve general health benefits.
-These guidelines updated the existing guidelines for adults, children and young people, early years (under 5's - infants who are not yet walking and children capable of walking), older people (65+ years), disabled adults ,and pregnant women.
 The guidelines allow for more flexibility in achieving recommended levels of physical activity and recognise the potential benefits of "small behavioural changes and tailored messages to address inequalities"2.

-PHE have produced a range of infographics explaining the physical activity required to achieve general health benefits for different age ranges.
-For further information visit Start active, stay active: infographics on physical activity.
+OHID have produced a range of infographics explaining the physical activity required to achieve general health benefits for different age ranges.
+For further information visit Physical activity guidelines.

 Facts and figures